Species Introduction

 ✓ Expert Tip

-Consider adding a layer of nutrient-rich substrate under your gravel or sand to support plant growth.
+Consider adding a layer of nutrient-rich substrate beneath the gravel to support plant growth.

 Q: What behavioural patterns should I expect from Tuxedo Red Guppies?